2855

 Sales Growth

-As you can see below, Qualys's revenue growth has been mediocre over the last two years, growing from $109.8 million in Q4 FY2021 to $144.6 million this quarter.
+As you can see below, Qualys's revenue growth has been mediocre over the last three years, growing from $96.76 million in Q1 2021 to $145.8 million this quarter.

 Qualys Total Revenue

-Even though Qualys fell short of analysts' revenue estimates, its quarterly revenue growth was still up 10.5% year on year.
-However, its growth did slow down compared to last quarter as the company's revenue increased by just $2.57 million in Q4 compared to $4.79 million in Q3 2023.
+This quarter, Qualys's quarterly revenue was once again up 11.6% year on year.
+However, its growth did slow down compared to last quarter as the company's revenue increased by just $1.24 million in Q1 compared to $2.57 million in Q4 CY2023.
 While we'd like to see revenue increase by a greater amount each quarter, a one-off fluctuation is usually not concerning.

-Next quarter's guidance suggests that Qualys is expecting revenue to grow 11.3% year on year to $145.5 million, slowing down from the 15.2% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $605 million at the midpoint, growing 9.1% year on year compared to the 13.2% increase in FY2023.
+Next quarter's guidance suggests that Qualys is expecting revenue to grow 6.3% year on year to $145.8 million, slowing down from the 14.4% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 9.2% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Qualys's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.2% in Q4.
+Qualys's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.3% in Q1.

 Qualys Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Trending up over the last year, Qualys's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+Qualys's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Qualys is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Qualys's free cash flow came in at $32.32 million in Q4, down 20.9% year on year.
+Qualys's free cash flow came in at $83.45 million in Q1, up 32.9% year on year.

 Qualys Free Cash Flow